bbc/audio-orchestration/Readme.md

 ## Usage

 The recommended way to use the library is to include it as part of a webpack build.
-It is written in ES6 JavaScript, and requires babel to build.
-Individual classes can be imported by referencing the ES6 modules from `src/` as e.g. `import OrchestrationClient from 'bbcat-orchestration/src/orchestration/orchestration-client'` or `import { OrchestrationClient } from 'bbcat-orchestration'`.
+You can take advantage of tree-shaking (de-duplicating common dependencies) by importing individual ES6 modules directly from `src/`:  For example, use `import OrchestrationClient from 'bbcat-orchestration/src/orchestration'`.
+For convenience, the top-level classes are also available as `import { OrchestrationClient } from 'bbcat-orchestration'`.

-Alternatively, a webpack bundle including all dependencies can be created by running `npm run build`, this creates a single file as a Common-JS module in `dist/` that works even when included as a `<script>` tag, exposing the global `bbcatOrchestration` object.
+Alternatively, a webpack bundle including all dependencies can be created by running `npm run build`.
+This creates a single large file using a Universal Module Definition (UMD) in `dist/` that works when included as a `<script>` tag, exposing the global `bbcatOrchestration` object.
+Its properties are defined in `src/index.js`.

 ## Examples